-The introduction of chip cards is most significant protective step credit card companies have taken in the past decade.
+The introduction of chip cards is the most significant protective step credit card companies have taken in the past decade.
 Chip cards started appearing in the United States back in 2015 as a way to prevent credit card fraud.
 Unlike the magnetic strip used before 2015, the chip creates a unique transaction code each time the card is used.
 This makes it a lot more difficult for hackers to steal your information or clone your card.

 In many European countries, the chip card is used in conjunction with a personal identification number, making the card even more resistant to fraud.
 While the United States has made a wide-scale switch to chip credit cards, it still uses the signature method for verification.
 Most payment processors are not equipped to handle chip and PIN cards just yet, but the transition process has begun across the U.S. Requiring a PIN to verify purchases will add another layer of security to your credit card account.

 Fraudulent activity costs credit card companies millions of dollars annually.
 Most credit card companies use technology to detect inconsistencies in consumer spending.
 If your card is ever stolen and used fraudulently, most credit card companies offer zero liability protection so that you won’t have to foot the bill.
 Credit card companies that don’t offer zero liability protection can only hold you accountable for $50 of the fraudulent charges.
 Because of the safeguards credit card companies have put in place, using a credit card is one of the safest methods of payment available.